Yaroslav-Maloshuk/Bank_Management_System/README.md

 # Bank_Management_System

-Bank management system is a console application written in two programming languages: C++, Java, Python.
+Bank management system is a console application written in a programming language: Python.

 Possibilities:
 - Deposit money